Temerty Faculty of Medicine ↗ MD Program ↗

 What if I'm an out-of-province (OOP) applicant?

-Roughly 10% of each cohort is from outside Ontario.
-The transition involves a few extras the Ontario applicants don't deal with: registering for OHIP after your three-month wait period (or maintaining your home province's coverage during the transition), opening an Ontario bank account if you don't have one, and understanding that OSAP funding is calculated based on Ontario residency rules.
-None of this is hard, but it adds up — give yourself time.
+UofT MD reserves at least 95% of seats for Ontario residents, so OOP spots are genuinely limited.
+If you received an offer, that's worth acknowledging.
+The transition involves a few extras Ontario applicants don't deal with: registering for OHIP after your three-month wait period (or maintaining your home province's coverage in the meantime), opening an Ontario bank account if you don't have one, and understanding that OSAP is calculated based on Ontario residency rules.
+None of it is insurmountable, but it adds up.
+Give yourself time to sort through it.

 How much do I actually need to know before starting?